Healthy Recipes Blog

 Jump to Recipe Review Recipe

 Roasted frozen broccoli is surprisingly good!
 It's browned, crispy, and not mushy in the least.
-This easy recipe will take you about 40 minutes to make - 10 minutes of prep time and 30 minutes in the oven.
+This easy recipe will take you about 40 minutes to make.

 Roasted frozen broccoli on a parchment-lined baking sheet.